-\$250,000,000 in private sector investment in the region by September 2027.

-5) Changes in the economic environment of the region:

-The economic environment for the region will show significant improvement over the next five years.
+New jobs in the region by November 2027 2,750 new jobs created Number and types of investments undertaken in the region by November 2027 30 infrastructure investments 10 facility investments 6 technical assistance investments Retained jobs in the region by November 2027 1,000 jobs retained Private sector investment in the region by November 2027 \$275,000,000 in private sector investment Changes in the economic environment of the region by September 2027 The economic environment for the region will show significant improvement over the next five years.
 Changes in the economic environment relate to changes in the wider economy.
-Indicators such as the current and projected economic growth, inflation and interest rates; unemployment and labor supply; labor costs; levels of disposable income and income distribution; the impact of globalization; and the likely impact of technological or other change on the wider economy will be evaluated to determine significant changes of the economic environment of the region by September 2027.
+Indicators such as the current and projected economic growth, inflation and interest rates; unemployment and labor supply; labor costs; levels of disposable income and income distribution; the impact of globalization; and the likely impact of technological or other change on the wider economy will be evaluated to determine significant changes of the economic environment.